ashishsamarth/Cloud/Azure/Important-Notes/Questions-&-Answers/Q&As.md

 https://learn.microsoft.com/en-us/azure/ai-services/document-intelligence/overview?view=doc-intel-3.0.0

 --------------------------------------------------------------------------------------------------------------------------
-Q: Your team is planning on using the Face API.
+Q-073: Your team is planning on using the Face API.
 Can the Face API also detect a person even if they are wearing glasses?
 --------------------------------------------------------------------------------------------------------------------------
 a.
 Yes
 b.
 No

 Answer: a.
 Yes

 Overall explanation: One of the attributes that can be returned based on the Face API is whether the person is wearing glasses or not.

 --------------------------------------------------------------------------------------------------------------------------
-Q: Your team is planning on using the Face API.
+Q-074: Your team is planning on using the Face API.
 Can you use the Face API to group faces together based on similarity?
 --------------------------------------------------------------------------------------------------------------------------
 a.
 Yes
 b.
 No

 Answer: a.
 Yes

 Overall explanation: You can do this with the help of the Group faces feature in the Face API For more information on the Face service, one can visit the below URL